Blackout looms in Lagos as 5 towers collapse

-The Transmission Company of Nigeria (TCN) on Friday disclosed that the inferno caused by a vandalised pipeline along Isheri Olofin, off Igbando – LASU expressway of Lagos state has caused massive damage to its 330kV Ikeja-West Akangba transmission line 1, burning off a large portion of the conductor.
+The Transmission Company of Nigeria (TCN), Friday, disclosed that the inferno caused by a vandalised pipeline along Isheri Olofin, off Igbando – LASU expressway of Lagos state, has caused massive damage to its 330kV Ikeja-West Akangba transmission line one, burning off a large portion of the conductor.

-This, it stated, had triggered a resistant pull on the high-tension towers along the line route causing five of them to collapse.
+This, it said, had triggered a resistant pull on the high-tension towers along the line route causing five of them to collapse.

-In a statement issued in Abuja by its General Manager, Public Affairs, Mrs. Ndidi Mbah, TCN disclosed that the incident, which was estimated to have occurred at about 00.29 in the early hours of Friday, burnt a wide portion of the 330kV transmission line which wheels 145MW of bulk power to the Akangba Substation.
+In a statement issued in Abuja by its General Manager, Public Affairs, Mrs Ndidi Mbah, TCN said, the incident, which was estimated to have occurred at about 00.29 in the early hours of today, burnt a wide portion of the 330kV transmission line which wheels 145MW of bulk power to the Akangba Substation.

 It added that the transmission towers affected are the two closest to the site of the incident and three across the Lagos Canal.